mike99mac/nagios-doc/README.md

 If all went well, the Nagios plugins are now built and installed.

 ### Update Apache to add Nagios
-Now that Nagios and the plugins are installed, the Apache configuration file can be updated to point to the Nagios home page and the ``cgi-bin/`` directory.
+Now that Nagios and the plugins are installed, the Apache configuration file can be updated to point to the Nagios home page and the ``cgi-bin/`` directory. which is actually the ``"/usr/local/nagios/sbin"`` directory.

 - Edit the file:

 ```
 cd /etc/apache2/sites-available
 vi nagios.conf